 This year, your second grader’s language skills will grow exponentially.
 Simple sentences grow into compound sentences and descriptive words take your child’s writing to the next level.
-While the Common Core Standards are rigorous — young writers are expected to use information from “provided sources” to answer questions and to conduct “shared research and writing projects” — remember that this year your child will be building skills in gradual, steady progression, starting with a new facility with words.
+Young writers are expected to use information from “provided sources” to answer questions and to conduct “shared research and writing projects.”

 So long, “invented spelling”?

 All that sounding-it-out practice is about to pay off!
-After years of rhyming and practicing high-frequency and sight words, your child has learned a lot more than you may realize about the rules of spelling — and this year she’ll show you exactly what she’s learned.
+After years of rhyming and practicing high-frequency and sight words, your child has learned a lot more than you may realize about the rules of spelling.
+This year she’ll show you exactly what she’s learned.

 Gone, for the most part, are the phonetic spellings with missing vowels between consonants — “ct” for cat and “becs” for because, for example — that characterize “invented spelling.”
 Instead, your child will learn to correctly use and spell irregular plural nouns (e.g. mice and feet) and the past tense of irregular verbs (e.g. hid, sat, told).
 She will begin to understand the concept of root words and how a word’s meaning can be modified by adding a prefix (e.g. happy/unhappy) or suffix (e.g. clear/clearly) and how words can be combined to create compound words (e.g. lamppost and playground).

-Your child will also more easily recognize tricky spelling patterns (think cage versus badge and boy versus boil) because of all the work she’s done to learn phonemes and the conventions of spelling.
-But now when your second grader is confronted with a new word, in addition to using root words and context to figure out what it means, expect your child to look it up!
-This year, both dictionaries and glossaries become common tools of the writing trade.
+Now when your second grader is confronted with a new word, in addition to using root words and context to figure out what it means, expect your child to look it up!
+This year, both dictionaries and glossaries become common tools.
 You’ll find your child challenged to use both regularly — especially for weekly spelling tests.
 (See our weekly second grade spelling lists for examples.)

 3 types of writing in second grade

-Under the Common Core Standards, second graders should build on the three kinds of writing they’ve been improving on since kindergarten: opinion, informative, and narrative writing.
-Opinion and informative writing will likely start with kids reading one or more books and responding to what they’ve learned.
-In an opinion piece, your child should introduce his topic clearly, state his opinion about that topic, give a few reasons to support his opinion using linking words (e.g. because, and, also) to connect his evidence to his opinion, and then write a full sentence or a few sentences to conclude his opinion.
-In informative writing, your child should introduce his topic clearly, use facts and other information — such as definitions — to write a few clear, well thought-out points about his topic, and then write one or more sentences in conclusion.
+Second graders should continue practicing the three kinds of writing they’ve been learning since kindergarten: opinion, informative, and narrative writing.
+Most writing projects will likely start with kids reading one or more books and responding to what they’ve learned.
+In any writing, your child should introduce his topic or opinion clearly, use facts and other information — such as definitions — to write a few clear, well thought-out points about his topic, and then write one or more sentences in conclusion.

-Writing a narrative is essentially telling a story, and your child’s story may be inspired by books, experiences, or pure imagination.
+Writing a narrative is essentially telling a story.
 Your second grader’s story should describe an event — or a series of events — using details to describe the characters’ actions, thoughts, and feelings.
-In addition to careful use of descriptive verbs, adjectives, and adverbs, your second grader should use sentence order, verb tense, and temporal words (e.g. after, following, later) to clearly put the events in order.
-At the end of a second grader’s narrative writing, there should be some sense of the story coming to a close.
-(Hint: not just by tacking on “The End.”)
+In addition to careful use of descriptive verbs, adjectives, and adverbs, your second grader should use sentence order, verb tense, and temporal words, like after, following, later, to clearly put the events in order.
+At the end of a second grader’s writing, there should be some sense of the piece or story coming to a close — and not just writing “The End.”